 In the 1820s, many people opposed slavery.
 These people were often called “abolitionists” because they wanted to abolish slavery.
 Some people felt that freeing black slaves was only a start; they wanted to ensure freedom and opportunities for all people, including women.

 Question: Did men support the women’s movement?

 Answer: Early activists for women’s rights were often ridiculed, mocked, or criticized.
 Both men and women feared the changes that the women’s movement might bring.

 Visit Scholastic to learn more about the women’s rights movement.

 You may cut-and-paste the below MLA and APA citation examples:

 Tobin, Declan.
-(2017). facts about women's rights in America.
+(2023).
+Facts about Women's Rights in America - History for Kids.
 American History for Kids.
-Retrieved from http://www.americanhistoryforkids.com/womens-rights/
+Retrieved from https://www.americanhistoryforkids.com/womens-rights/